GreedyGame/greedygame-docs/docs/ios-advanced.md

 If you are building with `XCode 10` or `XCode 10.1`,

- <a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/ios-native-plugin/archive/1.0.4.zip" class="pure-material-button-contained">Download GreedyGame SDK For XCode 10 and 10.1</a>
+ <a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/ios-native-plugin/archive/1.0.4.zip" class="pure-material-button-contained">Download SDK For XCode 10 and 10.1</a>

-If you are building with `XCode 10.2`,
+If you are building with `XCode 10.2`, `XCode 10.2.1`

-  <a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/ios-native-plugin/archive/1.0.4.1.zip" class="pure-material-button-contained">Download GreedyGame SDK For XCode 10.2</a>
+  <a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/ios-native-plugin/archive/1.0.4.1.zip" class="pure-material-button-contained">Download SDK For XCode 10.2 and 10.2.1</a>

  * Click `Source code (zip)` to download GreedyGame SDK.
  * Unzip and then add the `greedygame.framework`, `commons.framework` and `imageProcessing.framework` into your project.